 Every photographer started from scratch before becoming a viral sensation, a renowned fashion photographer, or a well-respected photojournalist.
+One such example is, Lyn Taylor photographer is a multi-award-winning portrait, commercial, fashion, and editorial photographer.
 Whatever your long-term career goals are in photography, you best believe that you won’t be getting there without a handful of obstacles along the way.
 One obstacle you are sure to face in the early days of your career is having a limited budget for your photography needs.
 Don’t fret or be discouraged, as there are ways for you to keep your spending at a minimum while still being able to excel in photography.

 Cost-Saving Tips for Frugal Photographers

 Many beginner photographers are under the impression that the more you spend on gear, the better your photos will be.
 We’re here to tell you that this is not the case at all.
 Here are some tips you can follow to reach your potential as a photographer without breaking the bank:

 Don’t get GAS.

 As much as having high-quality gear can yield better results, they are not everything.
 GAS is short for Gear Acquisition Syndrome, and it is what photographers used to describe someone who tends to buy excessive amounts of photography gear that are more than what they can realistically use.
 Other than wasting money from buying seemingly useful equipment, people who buy lots of gear can cause them to lose sight of what it actually means to be a photographer – to take photos.

 Studies show that this syndrome is a mechanism through which we alter our brain’s reward and stress systems to relieve some of our anxiety.
 Another effect that gear acquisition syndrome has is giving a novice photographer the false sense of security that their skill will improve if they have the best gear around to use.
 These scenarios do the exact opposite and hinder your growth as a photographer.